This battle between the Sparrow and Casper will dive into two beds that offer quality materials and adaptability.

 This item is a foam and coil hybrid, that ships compressed in a box.

-- The top layer contains a 3-inch TitanChil Endurance Foam.
-This hyper-elastic material should provide immediate response for when you change positions.
+- The top layer contains a 3-inch Energex™ Temperature Responsive Foam.
+This cutting-edge material should provide an immediate response for when you change positions.

 - The second layer holds a SmartFlow Support Foam coming in at 1 inch thick.
 This 3-pound high-density foam serves as a transition layer to provide support as you move into the coil system.

-- The third layer contains the 8-inch Quantum Edge Pocketed Support Coils.
+- The third layer contains the 6-inch Quantum Edge Pocketed Support Coils.
 The Quantum Edge should provide enhanced edge support while the coils add stability to the entire mattress.

 This is an all-foam product that is shipped compressed in a box.

 This 11-inch mattress features a polyester cover that can be removed with a convenient zipper.

 - The top layer is comprised of breathable AirScape Foam.
 This is a proprietary material that is meant to promote airflow which could help prevent overheating.

 - The second layer contains Zoned Transition Foam.
 The zoned areas are meant to provide varying levels of Firm, Medium, and Soft feels for exceptional comfort, spinal alignment, and pressure relief.

 - The bottom layer consists of Durable Support Foam.
 This provides stability and durability for the entire bed.

 Comparing Firmness (Support & Feel)

-Both mattresses land very closely on the Firmness scale (learn more here) with the Alexander Medium at a 5.5 and Casper has a 6.
+Both mattresses land very closely on the Firmness scale (learn more here) with the Sparrow Medium at a 5.5 and Casper has a 6.
 This scale assumes that 1 is feather soft while 10 should feel rock firm.
 Because of these versatile comfort levels, both options should appeal to most back, stomach, or side sleepers depending on comfort preference.

 Sparrow offers multiple Firmness options so shoppers can choose a feel that best suits them, and Casper’s zoned design should offer personalized pressure relief that adapts to the sleeper’s weight and position.

-Those who do prefer a slightly Softer experience, like side sleepers who require less pushback on the shoulders and hips, for example, may prefer the Hybrid since it’s slightly more plush.
+Those who do prefer a slightly Softer experience, like side sleepers who require less pushback on the shoulders and hips, for example, may prefer the Hybrid mattress since it’s slightly more plush.